Kinston soup kitchen receives generous donation from worldwide manufacturer

 But, the generosity of Spirit employees came through.

-“They walked in, they had a 20-thousand dollar check, and I looked at John, I said, ‘I can’t believe you did this.’
-He said, ‘we weren’t going to let you down.’ “
+“They walked in, they had a $20,000 check, and I looked at John, I said, ‘I can’t believe you did this.’
+He said, ‘We weren’t going to let you down.'”

-If you want to help out Mary’s Kitchen more, they will be taking donations at the BBQ Fest on the Neuse Event on May 6th and 7th.
+If you want to help out Mary’s Kitchen more, they will be taking donations at the BBQ Fest on the Neuse Event on May 6-7.
 You can find more information about that event on their Facebook page.